The International Exhibitions of the Triennale di Milano

 13th Triennale di Milano, 1964.
 Left: steel bridge by Aldo Rossi and Luca Meda.
 Right: the entrance of the section “City, county and free time” at the exhibition “Organized leisure: public and private activities”.
 Publifoto.

 In the “radical” late-Sixties and the Seventies the Triennale, along with other cultural events, such as the Venice Biennials of Art and Architecture, became the stage of a harsh, sometimes even violent, political and social protest.
-In 1968, the opening of the 15th Triennale was postponed for a month due to an occupation by the students of architecture, who deemed the event a reactionary one and were requiring a free space in the exhibition in order to express their opinions.
+In 1968, the opening of the 15th Triennale was postponed for a month due to an occupation by the students of architecture, who deemed the event a reactionary one and were requiring a free space in the exhibition to express their opinions.
 That year, the Triennale was entitled “The Great Number”, with exhibitions and events focused on themes like the macro-transformations of the landscape, the design for mass production, and the role of creativity in the mass society, and showcased the work of emerging international architects, like Archigram and Arata Isozaki, among others.

 15th Triennale di Milano 1968.
 The role of creativity in the mass society, Saul Bass and Herb Rosenthal.